The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 † Although certain programs at Kaplan University are designed to prepare students to take various certification or licensing exams, the University cannot guarantee the student will pass those exams.
 In some cases, field experience, additional coursework, and/or background checks may be necessary to take or to successfully pass the exams.

-‡ Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-2013 Edition, Childcare Workers, on the Internet at http://www.bls.gov/ooh/personal-care-and-service/childcare-workers.htm.(Accessed April, 2012) National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+‡ Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, 2014-15 Edition, Childcare Workers, on the Internet at www.bls.gov/ooh/personal-care-and-service/childcare-workers.htm.
+National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 § Kaplan University cannot guarantee employment or career advancement.

-# Kaplan University does not guarantee the transferability of credit from any of these sources.
-See the University Catalog for our Transfer of Credit policy.
+# Kaplan University cannot guarantee transferability of credit.
+See the University Catalog for the Prior Learning Assessment policy.